 The scope of due diligence varies depending on the context.
 For example, investors may focus on financial risks, while legal professionals may prioritize contractual terms.

-AI due diligence.
+AI in due diligence.

 AI is revolutionizing due diligence by automating tasks, analyzing data more efficiently, and providing deeper insights.